-Virtual Card
+Virtual card

 Virtual cards are used for online or over the phone purchases and do not require the accountholder to have a physical card.
 Virtual cards may provide greater security than a physical card because they use a unique card number, expiration date, and security code that is only valid at specific merchants or for a specific amount of time.
+Virtual cards may be issued for single or multiple transaction use, and they may or may not be loaded to digital wallets.

-Contactless Card
+Contactless card